FAQ

 # I don't know where to start 😥

 No worries!
-Head to the Resources (opens new window) page to find a few introductory videos and blog posts.
+Head to the Resources (opens new window) page to find a few introductory videos and blog posts, in particular this Beginner's Guide to GraphQL in Scala (opens new window).
 Once you're ready for more details, check the Documentation (opens new window).
 If you prefer looking at some code first, check this list of examples (opens new window).

 If you're still lost, just come to the Discord channel (opens new window)!